Hadle History, Family Crest & Coats of Arms

 The first record of the family was indeed found in Suffolk.
 Matilda de Hadlega was listed there in the Pipe Rolls of 1194.
 Warin de Hadlai was listed in the Pipe Rolls of Yorkshire in 1212 and John Hadley was listed in the Feet of Fines for Essex in 1390.

 Early History of the Hadle family

-Another 300 words (21 lines of text) covering the years 1194, 1379, 1685, 1768, 1682, 1744 and 1730 are included under the topic Early Hadle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hadle research.
+Another 67 words (5 lines of text) covering the years 1194, 1379, 1685, 1768, 1682, 1744, 1730, 1691, 1731, 1764, 1731, 1749, 1753, 1756, 1763, 1756, 1798, 1763, 1764, 1760 and 1771 are included under the topic Early Hadle History in all our PDF Extended History products and printed products wherever possible.

 Hadle Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Hadle has been spelled many different ways, including Hadley, Hadleigh and others.

 Early Notables of the Hadle family (pre 1700)

-Another 30 words (2 lines of text) are included under the topic Early Hadle Notables in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) are included under the topic Early Hadle Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hadle family to Ireland
+Migration of the Hadle family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Hadles to arrive in North America: George Hadley settled in Salem Massachusetts in 1630; David and John Hadley settled in Virginia in 1772; Martha Hadley arrived in Maryland in 1736; Mrs. R. Hadley arrived in San Francisco with her child in 1860..